xebia/cypress-training/docs/5-isolation.md

 It is time for some API testing using Cypress.
 Now you have made your first step with cy.request, it's time to level up.

-- create a API-call requesting a song
+- create a API-call requesting just one song
 - assert the server returned the proper song with the proper attributes

 ### Need help?